noqcks/google-oidc-kubernetes/README.md

 ### 4. Create Nginx Ingress

 Next, we need to create an nginx-ingress so that we can serve our OIDC proxy and access our dashboard from a a domain.
-This part will just setup the base
+This part will just setup the base Nginx Ingress.
+We'll create the actual Ingress rules for our services in steps #6 and #7.

 ````
 # Basics